PrefectHQ/prefect/docs/ui/overview.md

 There are two ways to access the UI:

 - The [Prefect UI](#using-the-orion-ui) gives you insight into the flows running with any local Prefect API server instance.
-- [Prefect Cloud](/ui/cloud/) is a hosted service that provides all the capabilities of the Prefect API server and orchestration engine, plus personal accounts and workspaces.
+- [Prefect Cloud](/ui/cloud/) is a hosted service that provides all the capabilities of the Prefect API server and orchestration engine, plus personal accounts, workspaces, and collaborators.

 The UI displays many useful insights about your flow runs, including: